kajo12864/Popular-Gaming-Trivia/README.md

+# Popular Gaming Trivia
-# Popular-Gaming-Trivia
+# Description
-Welcome to my popular gaming trivia GitHub page!
-Though I have used GitHub to view repositories, I have never created one of my own until this project called for it.
+Welcome to our gaming trivia GitHub page!
+Though I (K.J.) have used GitHub to view repositories, I have never created one of my own (manually) until this project called for it.
 I hope that this is satisfactory.